 Ultimately it is for the head of the Internal Audit Unit to decide how to categorize the audit universe and how many slices it makes sense to use.
 Most internal audit units will therefore want to consider the following as the minimum categorizations needed:

-By organisational structure (Departments, Divisions, Units, Projects)
+By organisational structure (Departments, Divisions, Units, Stand-alone Projects);

-By common processes (Payments, Receipts, Asset Management, Procurement, Contracting, Inventory, Human Resource Management)
+By common processes (Payments, Receipts, Asset Management, Procurement, Contracting, Inventory, Human Resource Management);

 By location (Headquarters, Regional offices, Local offices)

-By operational programmes (In a transport agency or department these could include: construction of new roads, maintenance of roads, issue of licences for drivers, collection of speeding fines, etc)
+By operational programmes (In a transport agency or department these could include: construction of new roads, maintenance of roads, issue of licences for drivers, collection of speeding fines, etc.);

 By service lines (In a social security Department these could include: services for the elderly, services for the handicapped; services for the care of children which may be handled by a number of different departments or units.)